LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/full-lead-gen.md

     * This is the main dialog for collecting the user’s contact information.
     * By default this dialog collects (and attempts to validate) the user’s name, email address and phone number.
 There is also an interaction to collect a description of their interest.
 * Options for ABC
-    * If you are deploying to Apple Business Chat, you can use this List Picker driven dialog to display your product or service offerings.
+    * If you are deploying to Apple Messages for Business, you can use this List Picker driven dialog to display your product or service offerings.
     * You can add rich images to the List Picker (though recommended to keep them small for faster loading).
 * Options for SMS
     * If you are deploying to SMS (or WhatsApp), you can use this text driven dialog to display your product or service offerings.